 National Chocolate Ice Cream Day Activities

 Visit an old-fashioned ice cream parlor

 If you find yourself hoping for an old-timey experience to celebrate National Chocolate Ice Cream Day, head on over to your local ice cream parlor or diner and order a milkshake or sundae.
-Whatever chocolate flavor you desire, a day at a classic parlor will be a sweet time when you're transported 60 years into the past.
+Whatever chocolate flavor you desire, a day at the parlor will be a sweet time when you're transported 60 years into the past.